crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 But it was a bad investment, and we agreed later, a mistake.

-It was a good learning for me, and for him, and the team.
+It was an important learning we agreed upon.

 I started developing this idea about when to rewrite, and also found the Joel Article, during this effort.